bosborne/nyackcommunitygarden/_posts/2020-5-14-great-tomato-plants-farmers-market.md

 Good news!
 The Nyack Farmer's Market is back, on Thursdays as usual.

-If you need some tomato plants - and growers are selling out their seeds and plants right and left nowadays - check out the Greenbush Garden stall, they have an [excellent selection](https://www.greenbushgardens.com/uploads/7/1/2/0/71207291/seedling_list_2020_.pdf).
+If you need some tomato plants - and growers are selling out their seeds and plants right and left nowadays - check out Greenbush Gardens, they are selling at the Bluefield Farm stall.
+They have an [excellent selection](https://www.greenbushgardens.com/uploads/7/1/2/0/71207291/seedling_list_2020_.pdf).

 I got these plants, they will all do very well in our garden: